one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab01-Prerequisites.md

 * Ensure that the user who will provision & configure WVD must have at least **Contributor** rights to the Azure subscription.
   * Based on the operating model, some customers might not have this enabled so contact your CSP-Partner who can help with the same.

-## Install Windows Virtual Desktop PowerShell Module
+## Exercise 1 - Install Windows Virtual Desktop PowerShell Module

 Complete these steps to install the Windows Virtual Desktop PowerShell module: